GSA/digitalgov.gov/content/posts/2014-05-20-five-years-of-open-data-making-a-difference.md

 ---
+url: /2014/05/20/five-years-of-open-data-making-a-difference/
 date: 2014-05-20 1:00:33 -0400
-title: 'Five Years of Open Data&mdash;Making a Difference'
+title: Five Years of Open Data—Making a Difference
 summary: 'In May 2009, Data.gov was an experiment.
-There were questions\: would people use the data? would agencies share the data? and would it make a difference?
+There were questions: would people use the data? would agencies share the data? and would it make a difference?
 We&rsquo;ve all come a long, long way to answering those questions, starting with only 47 datasets and having 105,000 datasets today.
 We realized that this was never simply about'
-authors: [jeanne-holm]
+authors:
+  - jeanne-holm
 categories:
   - API
   - Data